-The IRMP will indicate their medical opinion of which tier the employee falls into by ticking B5, B6 or B7 on the IHCERTA1.
+The IRMP will indicate their medical opinion in relation to the questions relevant to which tier the employee falls into by ticking B5, B6 or B7 on the IHCERTA1.
 Employers then have to decide how to use this opinion bearing in mind the statutory guidance and non-medical factors that will affect the individual's ability to undertake gainful employment.
 More specific guidance on how to address this is given in the "Specific Guidance" section.